 Across Australia and in Sydney in particular, property markets are back at boom-time levels.

-We’re consistently seeing auction clearance rates above 80%, a lack of quality listings and buyers competing to try and secure a property.
+As a buyers agency we are consistently seeing auction clearance rates above 80%, a lack of quality listings and buyers competing to try and secure a property.

 Clearly, we’re in a seller’s market and that makes things tough for buyers.
 However, there are a number of things buyers can do to improve their odds of not only securing a property but buying well.